Aedes Saturnus

 Chernobyl Children’s Project International

 UPDATE: The pledge to raise $300 was successful.
-In less than 6 months, we have more than doubled the amount of money raised through the Facebook application, but the journey doesn’t end here.
+In less than 6 months, we’ve more than doubled the amount of money raised through the Facebook application, but the journey doesn’t end here.
 Please feel free to continue donating as often – and as generously – as you can.

 Take some time to watch this clip from the HBO documentary Chernobyl Heart to get a better understanding of why this inspires me to action.
 In the years since I’ve seen it, many of the stories and images still haunt me.
 If you are interested, there is a link below the video to the full 39-minute documentary.